OakarminIron/Obsidian/Odoo/Odoo Backend/Odoo ORM/🟣Fields to Write.md

-Here to note that database itself does not update to actual heap it still store in wal file to reduce the IO transaction.
+Here to note that database itself does not update to actual heap it still store in [[DB WAL]] file to reduce the IO transaction.